Peanut Butter Protein Balls

 A hand holding a peanut butter protein ball with a bite out it.

-• Use honey instead of maple syrup.
-Just know that it will not be technically vegan anymore.
+Use brown rice syrup or honey instead of maple syrup.
+Just know that if you use honey, it will no longer be technically vegan.

 A tray of peanut butter protein balls.